BizTalk Filter Finder Tool

 • a message is always composed by the message itself and the metadata associated with it;

-So in his essence, the subscriber will subscribe to the messages based on Content-Based Routing.
+So in essence, the subscriber will subscribe to the messages based on Content-Based Routing.

-And you may say: yes, but I can route a message without examining is content.
+And you may say: yes, but I can route a message without examining its content.

 And you are right.
 The problem is the default definition of this pattern:

-• As the names describe, Content-Based Router examines the message content and routes the message onto a different channel based on data contained in the message.
-For example, routing a message based on specif values of specif fields, or based on some criteria like existing fields.
+• As the name suggests, Content-Based Router examines the message content and routes it to a different channel based on the data it contains.
+For example, routing a message based on specific values of fields, or on criteria such as existing fields.

-However, as I told you before, a message in BizTalk Server is always composed by the message itself and the metadata associated with it.
-And for that reason, you may found other variations or other names like:
+However, as I mentioned earlier, a message in BizTalk Server is always composed of the message itself and the metadata associated with it.
+And for that reason, you may find other variations or other names like:

-• Remember that I can promote messages to the context of the message and route them;
+• Remember that I can promote messages to the message context and route them.

-• But this is metadata associated in the message, and you need to inspect the message to get is type;
+• But this is metadata associated with the message, and you need to inspect the message to get its type.

-• But these filters are also associated with metadata of the message;
+• But these filters are also associated with the metadata of the message.

 The problem of managing these solutions

-If you have found yourself managing solutions, that majority is implemented with content-based routing, which is usually associated with not using orchestrations.
-You know that is not easy to understand the solution:
+If you have found yourself managing solutions, the majority are implemented with content-based routing, which is usually associated with not using orchestrations.
+You know that it is not easy to understand the solution:

 • In which application?